Projectbaby007/Projectbaby007/README.md

 - 👋 I'm Caleb Ese Oru
 - 👀 I’m interested in 📚 ♟️ 🎮 and 💻
-- 🌱 I’m currently learning Software Engineering with ALX in partnership with Holberton School Tusla, USA.
+- 🌱 I’m an alumnus of ALX Software Engineering
 - 💞️ I’m looking to collaborate on new and exciting projects.
 I'm looking for problems that can be solved with tech.
 - 📫 How to reach me... orucaleb@gmail.com